cometbft/cometbft/docs/references/qa/CometBFT-QA-v1.md

 These figures show the rate in which blocks were created from the point of view of each node, indicating when each node learned that a new block had been agreed upon.
-Throughout much of the load application period, the majority of nodes maintained a rate of approximately 20 blocks per minute.
+Throughout much of the load application period, the majority of nodes maintained a rate of between 20 and 40 blocks per minute.
 A spike to more than 100 blocks per minute occurred due to a slower node catching up.
-This behavior was similar in the baseline scenario.
+In the baseline scenario, most blocks had a somewhat slower rate of approximately between 10 and 30 blocks per minute.

 | v0.38 | v1 (without LE / with LE)
 |:--------------:|:--------------:|